-Similar to Merlot, Malbec is a dark and medium to full bodied red wine with essences of blackberries, cherries and licorice.
-A complex Malbec may have a mineral or earthy quality, such as summer rain on a dirt road.
+Similar to Merlot, Malbec is a dark and medium to full-bodied red wine with essences of blackberries, cherries and licorice.
+An aged Malbec may have a mineral or earthy quality, such as summer rain on a dirt road.

 Malbec and Food

 This wine’s smoky and berry-chocolate bouquet makes it perfect for a charbroiled steak, game meats, beef stew, cabbage rolls, meatloaf, wildboar, short ribs, hamburgers, and anything grilled.
 If you are vegan, this wine is amazing with portobello mushrooms or bean dishes.